Emergency Orthodontic Care

 • Intense pain or discomfort in the mouth

-In the event of any of these emergencies, be sure to contact a trusted dental professional.
-In many cases, a dentist can help restore health and function to your smile, as well as alleviate any symptoms you may have.
-If afterward, your orthodontic plan needs to be altered, our team at Flower Mound Orthodontics can work with you to coordinate the care you need.
+In any of these emergencies, contact a trusted dental professional.
+In many cases, a dentist can help restore health and function to your smile and alleviate any symptoms you may have.
+If, afterward, your orthodontic plan needs to be altered, our team at Flower Mound Orthodontics can work with you to coordinate the care you need.

 Common Types of Orthodontic Emergencies